Authored by the expert who managed and guided the team behind the France Property Pack

 What is the 10-year property price prediction for the Provence as of 2026?

-As of early 2026, the estimated cumulative property price growth in the Provence over the next 10 years is between 30% and 45%, reflecting the region's sustained appeal as a lifestyle destination and steady demographic support.
+As of 2026, the estimated cumulative property price growth in the Provence over the next 10 years is about 40% in nominal terms.

 What long-term economic factors will shape property prices in the Provence?